The Turkish Muslim Minority of Thrace in Greece

 6.1.
 Role of minority school boards

-The legal status of minority schools lays on a sui generis combination of legal regulations of private character and public schools.
+The legal status of minority schools lays on a sui generis combination of legal regulations of a private character and public schools.
 As limits between the public-private sphere of competences are uncertain, it gradually evolved from the community autonomy to the state authority to manage the minority schools and therefore to control them (Tsitselikis 2012, 508–18; Verhás 2020, 17).
 Uncertainty over the legal character of minority schools facilitated ambiguity and confrontation between the minority and the government.
 As an example, the school boards lost their right to choose their teachers: the state appoints, with no approval, the teachers of the curriculum in the official language, and the vice principals, always from the majority (namely Christian teachers) are given by law more powers than the minority principal (Baltsiotis and Tsitselikis 2008, 57–87).

 6.2.
 The mufti as judge and the implementation of Islamic law in family and inheritance disputes